tgdbepe4/corona_ch_bag_formulare/README.md

 With Adobe Acrobat you can easy edit the forms and import and export data to the form.
 There is a XML file at the reporitory which can be edited and use it to add data to the form.

+## Comments welcomed

+Please comments and make recommendations with open an issue (you can find it on the top) here.